 The role of publishers for software security

-Here are some good practices that we recommend in addition to the usual recommendations:
+Here are 7 good practices that we suggest in addition to the usual recommendations:

-- Put IS monitoring back at the centre of concerns on an equal footing with safety.
+- Put IS monitoring back at the centre of concerns on the same level as security

 Cyber security standards, an idea to improve software security?